NOJEDNOPARTY/NOJEDNOPARTY/README.md

 ### Hi there 👋

-#⚡ I`m Bohdan Bordiuh, a Front-End WEB Developer
+#⚡ I`m Bohdan Bordiuh, a Front-End Developer
-#🌱 I’m currently learning React.js